filbe/diploi-tgbot-template/README.md

-A simple Telegram Bot template
+A simple Telegram Bot template.